About

 117944-20211118080722

 All of Mr. Austin’s primary teachers were graduates of the Juilliard School.
-Mr. Austin embodies the philosophy of Karen Tuttle’s ‘Coordination’ of musical expression with the appropriate physical gesture(s) and combines it with the Alexander Techniques’ mind-body awareness and habit changing potential in the framework of the Suzuki Method’s naturalistic pedagogy.
+Mr. Austin embodies the philosophy of former Juillard professor, Karen Tuttle.
+He combines Tuttle’s ‘Coordination’ method of musical expression with the Alexander Technique’s mind-body awareness and habit changing potential in the framework of the Suzuki Method’s naturalistic pedagogy.
 This approach of scaffolded learning supports the whole child’s potential for multidimensional development.
 With support from Mr. Austin and parents, children will find learning violin and viola a healthy experience that’s fun and easy.

 Ready to book a lesson?